 Flash 405 is Exposition Review’s multi-genre flash competition, awarding prizes and online publication to the winners!
-The contest runs every other month during our “off” season (January-August), when regular submissions are closed.
+The contest runs every other month during our “off” season (January-August), when regular submissions are closed:

 Flash 405 is judged by one of our managing editors or a guest judge.
 Each round is different; some judges will choose to have a theme, some will not.
+Please check the Call for Submissions post for each individual contest (listed below and on our blog) for details on the theme.
+General guidelines are as follows:

 - Fiction.
 A complete story, up to 405 words (Get it?).